 Race Weather & Climate

 Located near the southern end of Puget Sound in northwest Washington, about 60 miles southwest of Seattle, Olympia typically sees its warmest and driest weather of the year in July.
 On race day, the average low is 50ºF and the average high is 76ºF.
-It doesn't get any better than this for an opportunity to run a race, especially a marathon or half marathon in July!
+It doesn't get any better than this for an opportunity to run a race, especially a half marathon in July!